-Refer to M150 and M200 Self-Propelled Windrower Unloading and Assembly Instructions for installation instructions.
-This instructional manual is supplied with your windrower.
+Refer to M150 & M200 Self-Propelled Windrower Unloading and Assembly Instructions for installation instructions.
+This instruction is supplied with your windrower.

-9.11 CENTER-LINK SELF-ALIGNMENT KIT
+9.11 CENTER LINK SELF-ALIGNMENT KIT

-Available for M150 and M200 Windrowers equipped with hydraulic center-link.
-Allows the center-link cylinder to be hydraulically positioned and connected to the header without leaving the Operator's station.
+Available for M150 and M200 equipped with hydraulic center link.
+Allows the center link cylinder to be hydraulically positioned and connected to the header without leaving the operator's station.
 Installation instructions are included.